-Recently, a new class of medicines that targets VEGF became available (anti-VEGF therapies).
+Another class of medicines available targets VEGF (anti-VEGF therapies).
 When injected into the eye, these medicines stop VEGF from acting and allow existing swelling to reduce.
 Anti-VEGF therapies are more effective than laser or steroid treatment for DME.

 We have developed an anti-VEGF therapy that rapidly reduces edema and restores central vision.
-The substance is approved and effective in a number of eye diseases and can be an effective treatment for many people with DME.
+The substance is approved and effective in a number of eye diseases and can be an effective treatment for many people with visual impairment due to DME.

 Advice for patients